Brahmana: Recensions by Disciples of Vyasa

-RigVeda
+Rigveda

-The Aitareya, Kausitaki, and Samkhyana Brahmanas are the two (or three) known extant Brahmanas of the RigVeda.
+The Aitareya, Kausitaki, and Samkhyana Brahmanas are the two (or three) known extant Brahmanas of the Rigveda.
 A.B.
 Keith, a translator of the Aitareya and Kausitaki Brahmanas, states that it is 'almost certainly the case that these two [Kausitaki and Samkhyana] Brahmanas represent for us the development of a single tradition, and that there must have been a time when there existed a single... text [from which they were developed and diverged]'.
 Although S. Shrava considers the Kausitaki and Samkhyana Brahmanas to be separate although very similar works, M. Haug considers them to be the same work referred to by different names.

 Aitareya Brahmana

 As detailed in the main article, the Aitareya Brahmana (AB) is ascribed to the sage Mahidasa Aitareya of the Shakala Shakha (Shakala school) of the Rigveda, and is estimated to have been recorded around 600-400 BCE.
 It is also linked with the Ashvalayana Shakha.
-The text itself consists of eight pañcikās (books), each containing five adhyayas (chapters; totalling forty in all).
+The text itself consists of eight pañcikās (books), each containing five adhyayas (chapters), totaling forty in all.
 C. Majumdar states that 'it deals principally with the great Soma sacrifices and the different ceremonies of royal inauguration'.

 Haug states that the legend about this Brahmana, as told by Sayana, is that the 'name "Aitareya" is by Indian tradition traced to Itara...
 An ancient Risi had among his many wives one who was called Itara.
 She had a son Mahidasa by name [i.e. Mahidasa Aitareya]...
 The Risi preferred the sons of his other wives to Mahidasa, and went even so far as to insult him once by placing all his other children in his lap to his exclusion.
 His mother, grieved at this ill-treatment of her son, prayed to her family deity (Kuladevata), [and] the Earth (Bhumi), who appeared in her celestial form in the midst of the assembly, placed him on a throne (simhasana), and gave him as a token of honour for his surpassing all other children in learning a boon (vara) which had the appearance of a Brahmana [i.e. the Aitareya]'.
 P. Deussen agrees, relating the same story.
 Notably, The story itself is remarkably similar to the legend of a Vaishnava boy called Dhruva in the Puranas (e.g. Bhagavata Purana, Canto 4, Chapter 8-12).